 About the author:

-Today is Ellen’s turn on the blog tour for The Perfect Friend by Barbara Copperthwaite and I’ll be sharing her review with you all a little further down!
+Today is Ellen’s stop on the blog tour for Violet by SJI Holliday, and I’ll be sharing her review with you all!

 About the author: